Replication of Examples in Chapter 5

 Then, we estimate the linear regression model with the function lm()

-and get the estimation results using the function summary()
+and get the estimation results using the function summary().

 df2use <- classdata[c("testscr", "str")] mod1 <- lm(testscr ~ str, data = df2use) summary(mod1)

-The estimation results reported by summary(mod1)
+The estimation results reported by summary(mod1) include the

 estimated coefficients, their standard errors, t-statistics, and the